SonyaJane/mobility-mapper-frontend/README.md

 8. Add initial HTML code
 9. Create "Plan Route" page structure with title, mobility device, start location, destination location, find route button, and div placeholder for map.
 10. Create toggle view of device options on click
-11. Use the formData object to get the form data
+11. Create Start location section

 11. Create a function to make an API post request
 12. Create a function to display the data: turn the response into json and then call the appropriate function or throw an error if the
 response doesn't return okay.
+11. Use the formData object to get the form data